Several laboratories are trying to find a vaccine that is effective against Covid-19, as well as its variants. What is the state of research?

 In the United States, clinical trials are showing good results

-Researchers at the University of Virginia in the United States are working on another process to develop a universal vaccine.
+Researchers at the University of Virginia in the United States are working to develop a universal vaccine.
 They have just presented the results of their clinical trials to the National Academy of Sciences, with good results.
 The vaccine acts on a part of the COVID virus’ spike protein – which, unlike the virus, does not mutate – that Covid-19 and its variants use to enter the body and cells.
 The scientists tested their product on pigs, animals that are genetically similar to humans.
-The experiment worked: After the injection, the pigs were protected not only against their species’ coronavirus but also against human SARS-CoV-2.
+The experiment worked: after the injection, the pigs were protected not only against their species’ coronavirus but also against human SARS-CoV-2.
 Finally, another biotechnology company in the US, Phylex Biosciences, is working on a vaccine based on an antigen, an antibody-producing macromolecule that would contain all known mutations of Covid-19.
 So if it works, the vaccinated would have antibodies against all the targeted variants.

 Several universal vaccines in the pipeline in France

 In France, a Lyon-based biotechnology company, Osivax, is working on the development of two vaccines: one against influenza and one against COVID-19 and its variants.
 Indeed, the mechanisms of action of these viruses are similar, which facilitates research.
-For the COVID-19 vaccine, Osivax is targeting a protein an area in the spike protein, which is found in SARS-CoV-2 and remains the same even when the virus mutates.
+For the COVID-19 vaccine, Osivax is targeting a protein, which is found in SARS-CoV-2 and remains the same even when the virus mutates.
 Clinical trials on animals have begun and the company hopes to have them on humans within a year.
 After that, commercialization will depend on the results of those clinical trials and also on health developments.
 “If in a year’s time we don’t have too many problems with the variants and the current vaccines protect well, it will take 3-4 years to develop this vaccine,” Alexandre Le Vert, founder of Osivax, told the Ouest France newspaper.
 Other French companies are also developing a universal vaccine.
 This is the case of OSE Immunotherapeutics, which has received approval to begin phase 1 of its clinical trials in Belgium.

 A universal nasal spray coronavirus vaccine